Updated: February 6, 2026

 The Algarve has long been a favorite with retirees, with its unrivaled coastline, mild climate in which to enjoy outdoor activities throughout the year, and strong expat community.

-You’ll find several excellent retirement communities in Portugal, and many of these are situated in the Algarve.
+You’ll find several excellent senior living communities in Portugal, and many of these are situated in the Algarve.

 You can find out more about the spectacular Algarve region in our article on Algarve Portugal real estate.